 Chancellor considers cut to pension withdrawals

 The Chancellor, Rachel Reeves, is considering reducing the maximum tax-free lump sum that savers can withdraw from their pensions.
 Sources reveal that government officials have asked a leading pension provider to assess the impact of lowering the cap from £268,275 to £100,000.
-This potential change follows recommendations from the Institute for Fiscal Studies (IFS) and the Fabian Society, who argue that the current tax-free lump sum disproportionately benefits wealthier individuals.
+This potential change follows recommendations from the Institute for Fiscal Studies (IFS) and the Fabian Society, which argue that the current tax-free lump sum disproportionately benefits wealthier individuals.

-Mike Ambery of Standard Life adds that such changes could be legally complex, as pension funds are normally written under trust, and benefits that people have already built up cannot be retrospectively altered.
+Mike Ambery of Standard Life adds that such changes could be legally complex, as pension funds are typically written under trust, and benefits that people have already built up cannot be retrospectively altered.
 Due to these complications, the Treasury may consider tapering the tax-free lump sum gradually over time, although this could impact immediate revenue gains.

 Changes to pension withdrawal limits